dequelabs/axe-webdriverjs/README.md

 ## Getting Started

-Install [Node.js](https://docs.npmjs.com/getting-started/installing-node) and [Selenium Webdriver](https://www.npmjs.com/package/selenium-webdriver) if you haven't already.
+Install [Node.js](https://docs.npmjs.com/getting-started/installing-node) if you haven't already.
 For running axe-webdriverjs tests read more about [setting up your environment](CONTRIBUTING.md).

+> Download and install any necessary browser drivers on your machine's PATH.
+[More on Webdriver setup](https://seleniumhq.github.io/docs/wd.html).

-Install aXe-core: `npm install axe-core`
+Install Selenium Webdriver: `npm install selenium-webdriver`

-Install the module and its dependencies: `npm install axe-webdriverjs`
+Install axe-webdriverjs and its dependencies: `npm install axe-webdriverjs`

 ## Usage